 Is illegal logging possible with all these checks and balances?
 Absolutely, but identifying it and avoiding it is just as possible.

 Rest assured the J. Gibson McIlvain Company is here to help you find the best quality lumber that is legally obtained and environmentally responsible.

 Have Questions About the Lumber Supply Chain and Environmental Sustainability?

-We welcome your comments below or drop us a line via this contact form, and we will be happy to assist.
+We welcome your comments below, and we will be happy to assist.